Stewardship Entry 02 of 25

 Ownership gives a person authority over material goods, but authority does not erase moral limits.
 To own something is to have a special power to use, exclude, maintain, sell, share, improve, damage, or neglect.
 That power creates responsibility.
-The owner is not merely the one who may enjoy the good.
+The owner is not only the one who may enjoy the good.
 He is the one answerable for what his control produces.

 Property matters because stable custody can serve human flourishing.
-People need places to live, tools to work, accounts to plan, land to cultivate, businesses to build, and objects that can be relied upon.
+People need places to live, tools to work, accounts to plan, land to tend, businesses to build, and objects that can be relied upon.
 Ownership can support responsibility by giving people a reason and authority to care for what is in their hands.
 But ownership can also become domination when it treats legal control as moral immunity.

 The common failure is to confuse "mine" with "above judgment."
 A person says, "It is my money," "my land," "my house," "my company," or "my body," as if possession ends the conversation.
 But material choices affect others.
 A landlord's neglect affects tenants.
 A company's ownership affects workers and customers.
 A homeowner's property affects neighbors.
 A person's treatment of his body affects those who depend on him.
 Ownership concentrates responsibility; it does not dissolve it.